 Here’s how it all works: The form you fill out on the main page sends a request to S.R.E.’s partner, NovelRank, which in turn sends it to Amazon’s Product Advertising API, telling it what you want to know.
 That service collects the requested data and sends it to NovelRank, which then fashions a Web page of results using instructions from Sales Rank Express and sends it direct to your browser.

 Updated Oct.
 29, 2011

-Do you hold on to my data?
+Do you hold on to my data or track me?

 Aside from standard data on Web site traffic, Sales Rank Express collects no info from you at all.
 In fact, what you enter in the forms never even goes to Sales Rank Express—it goes directly to S.R.E.’s partner, NovelRank, and from there to Amazon.
 The results then come back through NovelRank and directly to you, entirely bypassing Sales Rank Express.

 Sales Rank Express does convert your form data to cookies for your browser, storing them there on your own computer.
 But this is only to adjust and refill forms automatically the next time you view the page.
 Sales Rank Express never sends this cookie data to its own site or anywhere else.

 Amazon can learn nothing solely from the data request sent to it, because it has no idea what your request is meant for, or how the results will be used.
 But Amazon does try to deposit a number of cookies on your computer for tracking (though Sales Rank Express attempts to block this when possible).
 Cookies may also be deposited by Google, since NovelRank uses Google Charts to produce its rank tracking display.